How To Fill Out The Missouri Articles of Organization

 The Missouri Articles of Organization is the official document filed with the Missouri Secretary of State, Corporations Division to establish a Limited Liability Company (LLC).
 After the filing is approved by the state, the business can officially begin operating and register for the necessary business licenses and permits.

 To file the Missouri Articles of Organization, you will need to submit the completed LCC-1 Articles of Organization form to the Missouri Secretary of State.
-The form can be completed and sent by mail or filed online.
+The form can be downloaded and sent by mail or filed online directly with the state.

 Step 1: Pick a Name for the LLC